 This specialist course is compulsory for students already receiving tuition on a musical instrument through the Instrumental Music School Services (IMSS) Program.
 Students studying an instrument privately are also recommended to select these units and are encouraged to be involved in an ensemble.

-For further information, please see the Year 9 Course Information Handbook or contact the Music Department.
+For further information, please contact the Music Department.

 The Engagement program has been set up to inspire young minds to shine by empowering students to develop their strengths, build resilience and shine.
 The program is split into three distinct areas, Literacy, Numeracy and Educational Support.
 Identified students have an individually structured program, developed to meet their individual needs.
 Please contact Charlotte Edwards for more information (email@example.com)

 Year 9 students can elect to continue studying the language they studied in Year 8 (Japanese, Italian or French).
 The same language is studied in both semesters.
 Learning a language helps to improve communication, employability, and English language skills.
-For further information, please see the Year 9 Course Information Handbook.
+For further information, please contact the English Department.

 Students are extended in Year 9 with movement skills and sequences increasing in complexity.
 Students are required to perform movements with increased speed, control, and accuracy.
 They implement tactics and adapt them in response to prior experiences.
 Students will participate in a range of sporting contexts such as handball, sof-crosse, football, netball, athletics, touch, softball, and volleyball.
-For further information, please see the Year 9 Course Information Handbook.
+For further information, please contact the Physical Education and Health Department.

 Students will evaluate a range of characteristics of respectful relationships, such as showing respect for self and others, and personal differences and opinions.
 They will describe and apply appropriate skills and strategies to resolve and manage conflict within different environments.
 Students will also explore online health information and identify and apply relevant criteria to determine the reliability and suitability of the information for the context.
-For further information, please see the Year 9 Course Information Handbook.
+For further information, please contact the Physical Education and Health Department.

 Outdoor Education aims to develop an understanding of our relationships with the environment, others, and ourselves.
 The focus in Year 9 is on team building and development through outdoor activities in a range of environments, including bushwalking, canoeing, and orienteering.
 It provides students with an opportunity to develop essential life skills and a positive relationship with nature.
 This course encourages students to adopt active and healthy pursuits within the outdoor environment and gives students adventurous skills and knowledge for future Outdoor Education courses.
-For further information, please see the Year 9 Course Information Handbook.
+For further information, please contact the Physical Education and Health Department.

 Eastern Hills Sports Academy